• Skip to primary navigation

 • MIG/Flux-Cored Welding

 MIG welding involves using a spool gun to feed a line of electrodes.
-As the electrodes are fed through the gun, they form an arc with the metal.
+As electrodes feed through the gun, they form an arc with the metal.
 The heat generated is enough to melt the arc, and this, in turn, welds the metal material.

-As this process is done in the open air, it is susceptible to impurities like dust and other minute contaminants.
+Because this process is done in the open air, it is susceptible to impurities like dust and other minute contaminants.
 If these enter the arc, they will affect the strength of the weld.
-Hence, MIG welding involves a protective coat that repels air and the contaminants it carries.
+This is why MIG welding involves a protective coat that repels air and contaminants.

-MIG welding is a great method of welding because it is quite versatile and allows you to weld different types of metals together.
+MIG welding is an excellent welding method because it is pretty versatile and allows you to weld different types of metals together.
 It is also straightforward to master.

 Other advantages of this method include: